tquanghuy/GCP-ACE/4-Compute-Engine.md

     - **Zone failure protection**: Continues operating if one zone fails
     - **Best practice for production**: Recommended for critical workloads

+### Rolling Out Updates in Managed Instance Groups (MIGs)
+- **Rolling Updates**: Gradually update instances in a MIG to minimize downtime and ensure stability.
+  - **Update Policy**: Define how updates are applied (e.g., proactive or opportunistic).
+  - **Max Surge**: Number of additional instances created temporarily during updates.
+  - **Max Unavailable**: Number of instances that can be unavailable during updates.
+  - **Instance Redistribution**: Ensures even distribution of instances across zones in regional MIGs.
+- **Rolling Restart**: Restart instances in a MIG without changing the instance template.
+- **Rolling Modes**: Specify how updates are applied to instances in a MIG.
+  - **Proactive Mode**: Updates are applied immediately to all instances, adhering to `max-surge` and `max-unavailable` settings.
+  - **Opportunistic Mode**: Updates are applied only when instances are idle or during scheduled maintenance windows.
+  - **Exam Tips**:
+    - Use proactive mode for critical updates requiring immediate application.
+    - Use opportunistic mode to minimize disruption for workloads sensitive to downtime.
+- **Exam Tips**:
+  - Use rolling updates to minimize disruption during instance template changes.
+  - Configure `max-surge` and `max-unavailable` to balance speed and availability.
+  - Use `gcloud compute instance-groups managed rolling-action` commands for updates.

 ## Metadata and Scripts
 - **Instance Metadata**: Every VM instance stores data about itself on a metadata server
   - Accessible at `http://metadata.google.internal/computeMetadata/v1/`